ASA-P/PlaywrightSynoptic/README/README.md

 # Debugging
 Understanding why a script does not work as expected and finding the failure root cause are automation key skills.
 Given its importance and its sometimes deceptive complexity, debugging is a topic that should receive quite some attention.

-This article will explore basic concepts and tools to point beginners in the right direction.

 Awareness comes first
 Script debugging is firstly about observing and understanding.
 Finding out what is causing the failure (or misbehaviour) in your execution heavily depends on your knowledge of:

-What the script you are looking at is supposed to do How the application the script is running against is supposed to behave at each step of the script When approaching a debugging session, make sure the above points are taken care of.
+1. What the script you are looking at is supposed to do
+2. How the application the script is running against is supposed to behave at each step of the script

+When approaching a debugging session, make sure the above points are taken care of.
 Skipping this step is way more likely to cost you additional time than it is to save you any.

 The error message